 At the end of 2018 the RCN released Adult Safeguarding: Roles and Competencies for Healthcare Staff (Intercollegiate Document First Edition 2018), guidance on the learning requirements of NHS staff in relation to Safeguarding, followed in early 2019 by Safeguarding Children and Young People: Roles and Competencies for Healthcare Staff (Intercollegiate Document, Fourth Edition 2019).
 NHS Wales has developed the Safeguarding Training Framework which has been mapped against both Intercollegiate Documents.
 Within both Intercollegiate Documents it states "This guidance sets out minimum training requirements..."
-(Adult Safeguarding: Roles and Competencies for Healthcare Staff (Intercollegiate Document Fourth Edition 2019).
-As a result the Corporate Staff (Intercollegiate Document Fourth Edition 2019).
+(Adult Safeguarding: Roles and Competencies for Healthcare Staff (Intercollegiate Document First Edition 2018, Safeguarding Children and Young People: Roles and Competencies for Healthcare Staff (Intercollegiate Document Fourth Edition 2019).
 As a result the Corporate Safeguarding team identified a need to review its current Safeguarding training plan to ensure that Health Board staff would be able to meet the required competencies outlined in both Intercollegiate Documents.